 We enjoy showing visitors how we make wine and olive oil!
-Due to our secluded spot and small size, however, we only offer tours and sales by prior appointment from 11am-3:30pm.
-If you are a Wine Club member, please contact us directly for a reservation.
+Due to our secluded spot and small size, however, we only offer tours and sales by prior appointment.
+Please contact us at 707.433.9499 or email@example.com for a reservation.

 Tour & Tasting

 - Designed for guests who are new to Montemaggiore

 - Highlights our breadth of wines from white to rosé to red